esper-io/dev-docs/docs/home/faq.md

 3. Click on the Apps tab (see image below)
 4. Choose the App you wish you uninstall from the dropdown menu and click Uninstall app.

 *Google Apps* If you want to uninstall a google play store app in the group after provisioning, that feature is still coming soon.
-For now, you can run a script provided by Esper support (support@esper.io) to uninstall apps on groups
+For now, you can run a script provided by Esper support (support@esper.io) to uninstall apps on groups.

 *Preloaded Apps* If you want to uninstall a preloaded  app in the group after provisioning, that feature is still coming soon.
-For now, you can run a script provided by Esper support (support@esper.io) to uninstall apps on groups
+For now, you can run a script provided by Esper support (support@esper.io) to uninstall apps on groups.

 **Please note that some preloaded apps are desgined to be uninstallable by the device manufacturers so they can be hidden but can not be uninstalled.**